Baby Driver: Development

 On a £25,000 budget, Wright developed the music video for Mint Royale's "Blue Song" in 2003, featuring a backstory gleaned from his early concept for Baby Driver.
-The video became an unexpected success, and although happy with his work, Wright was frustrated he had cannibalized an idea he felt had enormous potential.
-In retrospect, he admits his music video was a significant undertaking because it provided proof of concept for Baby Driver.
+"Blue Song" became an unexpected success, and although happy with his work, Wright was frustrated he had cannibalised an idea he felt had enormous potential.
+The director said that, in retrospect, he considers his music video seminal for providing proof of concept for Baby Driver.
 The release of Wright's first major feature, Shaun of the Dead (2004), was another important catalyst, not only for its artistic direction, but also for signaling the start of a long-term working relationship between Wright and Working Title producers, who would assist with Baby Driver's development.
 By 2007, after signing a multi-picture deal with Working Title, and with a clearer vision of the project, Wright met with Steven Price to discuss early musical ideas for Baby Driver.
 The drafting of a story started around the release of Scott Pilgrim vs. the World (2010), but pre-production of the film stalled as Wright's other projects—The World's End (2013) and the then-forthcoming Ant-Man (2015), for which he had already prepared a script with Joe Cornish—took precedence.
 Work resumed immediately after Wright's departure from Ant-Man, when the studio began assembling their roster of actors and technical staff before shooting.
 In preparation, Wright spent time with ex-career criminals in Los Angeles and London to develop an accurate depiction of a real-life bank robber's work.

 Wright, lead film editor Paul Machliss, and Los Angeles-based editor Evan Schiff devised a pre-edit of Baby Driver with animatics in the initial stages of production.
-With Avid Media Composer, Machliss was tasked with syncopating each animatic to the corresponding song from the soundtrack.
+With Avid Media Composer, Machliss was tasked with syncopating each animatic to a corresponding song.
 He and Wright had an existing professional relationship from Scott Pilgrim vs. the World and The World's End.
 In addition, Machliss worked on set providing input for the shoot, which is unusual for a film editor.